 ii Controlled foreign corporations

-As discussed above, in most business sectors controlled foreign corporations must take the form of a PT.
+As discussed above, in most business sectors, controlled foreign corporations must take the form of a PT.
 As such, the rules for the distribution of dividends to a shareholder that is a foreign entity are basically the same as those that apply to shareholders of a closely held PT.

 iii Transfer pricing

 Pursuant to Article 18(3) of the Income Tax Law, the Director General of Tax has the authority to adjust taxpayers' income or costs in transactions with related parties not carried out under the arm's-length principle by using the comparable uncontrolled price method, resale price method, cost plus method, transactional net margin method and other methods.
-Currently, the transfer pricing documentation must also be attached to the corporate income tax return for any transaction with a related party that: (1) exceeds 20 billion rupiah for tangible goods transactions; or (2) exceeds 5 billion rupiah for service provision, interest payment, intangible goods utilisation or other affiliated transactions per entity per year.
-For such purpose, the taxpayer must conduct a comparable analysis or determine comparable data to show that the transaction with the related party conforms to the arm's-length principle.
+Currently, the transfer pricing documentation must also be attached to the corporate income tax return for any transaction with a related party that: (1) exceeds 20 billion rupiahs for tangible goods transactions; or (2) exceeds 5 billion rupiahs for service provision, interest payment, intangible goods utilisation or other affiliated transactions per entity per year.
+For such a purpose, the taxpayer must conduct a comparable analysis or determine comparable data to show that the transaction with the related party conforms to the arm's-length principle.

 Pursuant to Article 18(3a) of the Income Tax Law, the Director General of Tax also has the authority to enter into advance pricing agreements with taxpayers or the tax authority of another country on the application of the arm's-length principle to transactions between related parties.